David Peralta Preview, Player Props: Dodgers vs. Red Sox

-David Peralta -- .219 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Boston Red Sox, with Kutter Crawford on the hill, on August 25 at 7:10 PM ET.
+On Sunday, David Peralta (hitting .219 in his past 10 games) and the Los Angeles Dodgers play the Boston Red Sox, whose starting pitcher will be Tanner Houck.
+First pitch is at 1:35 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Guardians.
+In his most recent appearance, he reached base in both of his plate appearances against the Red Sox.

 David Peralta Game Info & Props vs. the Red Sox